Factors Affecting Enzyme Activity (College Board AP® Biology): Study Guide

 Examiner Tips and Tricks

-Temperature can both affect the speed at which molecules are moving (and therefore the number of collisions between enzyme and substrate in a given time) and can denature enzymes (at high temperatures).
+Temperature can affect the speed at which molecules move (and therefore the number of collisions between enzyme and substrate in a given time) and can denature enzymes (at high temperatures).

 pH, however, does not affect collision rate but only disrupts the ability of the substrate to bind with the enzyme, reducing the number of successful collisions until eventually, the active site changes shape so much that no more successful collisions can occur.